rajeevphysics/Obsidian-MathMatter/Notes/Classical Mechanics/Rotational Dynamics.md

 $W = \Delta K$

 # Rotational Kinetic Energy
-Rotational kinetic energy is the kinetic energy created by a roating body.
+Rotational kinetic energy is the kinetic energy created by a rotating body.
 This is different from kinetic energy created by [[Dynamic Forces & Newtons Laws]]

+If we assume a rotating body has kinematics energy in this way we derive an expression done blow.
 ![[rot_1.png]]
 [^1]
 >[!note] Explanation
-Example of Rotating mass.
+Example of a rotating mass.

 >[!warning] Assumption
 $v = r\omega$ from [[Rotational Kinematics]]